himza25/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 7: This task is about creating a function that prints half of a string, followed by a new line Task 8: This task is about creating a function that prints n elements of an array of integers, followed by a new line Task 9: This task is about creating a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+Task 10: This task is about creating a function that converts a string to an integer considering all the - and + signs before the number.